grafana/tutorials/content/tutorials/build-a-data-source-plugin.md

 ---
-title: Build a Data Source Plugin
+title: Build a data source plugin
 summary: Create a plugin to add support for your own data sources.
 id: build-a-data-source-plugin
 categories: ["plugins"]